A Year Living in the Philippines - And An Honest Look At Philippine Culture - By Nathan Allen

 Yes, there is a lot of poverty.
 So much poverty.
 I have really been smacked in the face with it now that I'm finally leaving.
 I tend to make the most of wherever I am; to overlook the bad and only see the good in every situation - or at least try to.
-If you're a westerner traveling through India and the Philippines for 14 months like I have, this is kind of a necessity.
+If you're a westerner traveling through some of the poorer parts of the Philippines for 12 months like I have, this is kind of a necessity.